kellerflint/Course-Resources/content/Entity Relationship Diagrams - Representing Relationships.md

 ### Employees-Dependents Example

 Now, let's look at the relationship between `employees` and `dependents`.
-Based on the [[#HR Entity Relationship Diagram]], what is the relationship between these two table?
+Based on the HR Entity Relationship Diagram, what is the relationship between these two table?
 Try to find out for yourself before continuing.

 To understand the relationship, do the following:
 1. Look at the `employees` table.
 The line connecting it to `dependents` ends with a pronged line at the `dependents` table.
 This indicates that an employee can have many dependents.